Jane Bennett (artist)

 Jane Ann Cooper Bennett (born 1960) is an Australian painter.

 Biography

 Born at Manly, New South Wales, Australia in 1960, Bennett's parents divorced before her birth.
-She was raised by her mother and grandparents in the family home at Seaforth and attended Mackellar Girls High School at Manly Vale and Ku-ring-gai High School at North Turramurra.
+She was raised by her mother and grandparents in the family home at Seaforth and attended Mackellar Girls High School and Ku-ring-gai High School.
 In 1979 she enrolled at the Alexander Mackie College of Advanced Education attaining a Diploma of Fine Arts in 1982 and a Graduate Diploma in Art Studies the subsequent year.